RolfLobo/toon/README.md

 [![npm downloads (total)](https://img.shields.io/npm/dt/@toon-format/toon.svg)](https://www.npmjs.com/package/@toon-format/toon)
 [![License: MIT](https://img.shields.io/badge/license-MIT-blue.svg)](./LICENSE)

-**Token-Oriented Object Notation** is a compact, human-readable format for serializing JSON data in LLM prompts.
-It represents the same objects, arrays, and primitives as JSON, but in a syntax that minimizes tokens and makes structure easy for models to follow.
+**Token-Oriented Object Notation** is a compact, human-readable encoding of the JSON data model for LLM prompts.
+It provides a lossless serialization of the same objects, arrays, and primitives as JSON, but in a syntax that minimizes tokens and makes structure easy for models to follow.

 TOON combines YAML's indentation-based structure for nested objects with a CSV-style tabular layout for uniform arrays.
 TOON's sweet spot is uniform arrays of objects (multiple fields per row, same structure across items), achieving CSV-like compactness while adding explicit structure that helps LLMs parse and validate data reliably.
 For deeply nested or non-uniform data, JSON may be more efficient.